achalbajpai/renovate-go/README.md

 ## Purpose

-Renovate Proposal #7155
+Antrea Renovate Proposal #7155

-This project was created for Renovate proposal #7155, which demonstrates usage of Renovate for a Go project with the following requirements:
+This project was created for #7155, which demonstrates usage of Renovate for a Go project.

 _The implementation follows Go module layout best practices and intentionally uses Gin v1.6.3 to trigger Renovate's vulnerability detection system._